 The awards were first established in 2001 to celebrate outstanding educators who have made significant impacts on learners and their communities.
+The awards have grown to be one of the most well recognised and respected tertiary education award programmes in Aotearoa New Zealand.

 The Awards were redeveloped in 2022 based on a review that included a literature review, an international scan of award systems and stakeholder feedback.
 The new awards aim to be more inclusive of celebrating the diversity of Aotearoa's best tertiary educators, to help build educational capability, and to align with Government priorities more closely for the tertiary sector.
-The changes include the addition of a Pacific Award, Le Moana Mua, and new criteria for a General Group Award.
+The awards now include the Kaupapa Māori award, the Le Moana Mua award, the Te Tohu Reo Māori award and the General award with individual and group criteria.

 Ako Aotearoa encourages nominations from any tertiary education and training organisation that receives Tertiary Education Commission (TEC) funding.
-This includes Adult and Community Education, Private Training Establishments, Te Pūkenga (including Institutes of Technology/ Polytechnics and Transitional Industry Training Organisations), Universities, Wānanga, and Other Tertiary Education Providers.
+This includes Adult and Community Education, Private Training Establishments, Te Pūkenga (including Institutes of Technology/ Polytechnics and Transitional Industry Training Organisations), Universities, Wānanga, and other Tertiary Education Providers.